michelleyho/michelleyho/index.md

 ### About Me
 <a href="https://www.linkedin.com/in/michelle-ho-0999161a"> Linkedn </a>

-- Currently a software engineers with Intel.
+- Software engineers at Intel.
+  - Responsible for Test Infrastructure and Automation.
-  -Responsible for Infrastructure and Build Releases of Intels' PAC cards and OPAE software.
+  - Responsible for all Build Releases of Intels' PAC cards and OPAE software.
+  - In charge of ensuring products go through SDL Security Checks prior to release.

 - Enthusiastic Women Who Code - Silicon Valley Chapter Member
   - Director from 2019-Present